NSuer/User_Interface_Project_3/README.md

     - Navigation Menu: A fixed top navigation bar provides access to key pages, including Home, Products, Custom Blinkees, Account, and About.
     - Footer Links: The footer contains quick links to policies, FAQs, and contact information, ensuring all essential resources are readily accessible.

-- TODO Double check me

 # Implementation of this application

 Our website is implemented as a monolithic, single file page.
 This is due to it using svelte over svelte-kit, and we agreed that the project timeline was more important than restarting or implementing a router system in svelte.
 We implemented a switch statement which would load components based upon a global switching variable.
 We changed this switching variable upon button presses and site events.

 We implemented each item individually (which would need to be redesigned as an object in the future) and added a tracking variable to each one.
 A single function is called to convert all of these variables to cart items upon the cart being clicked.

-Our header and footer we implmented by mapping out the header and footer of the original page, and then modifying the html and CSS to look better.
-In purpose, we removed redundant links, and large stacks.
-We attempted to keep all the same core information, however, and instead converged redundant links into each other.
+Our header and footer were implemented by mapping out the header and footer of the original page, then modifying the html and CSS to look them better.
+In purpose, we removed redundant links and large stacks.
+We attempted to keep all of the same core information, however, and instead converged redundant links into each other.

 We imlemented our svelte at the top of the page, then our html, and then our CSS below it.

 # Use of AI
 - I (Nathan) use github copilot.
 I use it as more of an autocomplete, rather than it generating stuff.
 - Used ChatGPT to make our description better.
-I used the prompt: "Make this more fleshed out our rediesign of Blinkee (https://blinkee.com/) looked to decrease the clutter on the screen and make a more simplsitic and non-distracting website.
+I used the prompt: "Make this more fleshed out our redesign of Blinkee (https://blinkee.com/) looked to decrease the clutter on the screen and make a more simplisitic and non-distracting website.
 Users can add items to the cart and create custom blinkees."
 This was a starting point and further edits were made by us.
 - Used ChatGPT to make our description of the interface in detail better.
-I used the prompt and gave it pictures of our interface :"I now need a Description of the interface in detail.
+I used the prompt and gave it pictures of our interface: "I now need a Description of the interface in detail.
 The features are custom blinkee, product pages, and shopping cart."
-This was a starting point and further edits were made by us.
+This was used as a starting point, and further edits were made by us.

-- TODO Double check me
+- William used ChatGPT to assist in creating a functional image editor on the "Custom Blinkees" page.
+It gave him a starting point for how to best do file uploading using svelte, and it also assisted in achieving drag and drop functionality for the LEDs onto the uploaded image.

 # Future work
 Obviously the work is never finished.
-We didn't have enough time to implement all we wanted .
+We didn't have enough time to implement all we wanted.
 Here is a list of things we would implement if we had more time.
 - "Buy in bulk" working and interactive.
-We would've liked to have a slider that would automatically shange the price given the quantity you order.
+We would've liked to have a slider that would automatically change the price given the quantity ordered
-- Custom Blinkees having more options and an order feature.
+- Custom Blinkees having more options and an order feature
 - Adding more products from the original website
 - Adding cookies for the cart, so that users can leave the page and return to their cart
 - Adding routing and multiple pages
 - Adding a checkout page with card support
-- Adding an option on the checkout page to scale the price according to bulk pricing, with a graph along side it.
+- Adding an option on the checkout page to scale the price according to bulk pricing, with a graph along side it

-TODO Double check me and add some - Nate
+- Custom Blinkees having an automatic price estimator based on the size of the image uploaded, the number of LEDs added, and the effects used.
+The current website only has a "Free Quote" option in terms of pricing.
+Automatically estimating a price based on these criteria could increase the number of sales and one's willingness to create a custom Blinkee

 # Demo Video
 [![Demo Video](src/assets/vid_thumbnail.jpg)](https://youtu.be/TyvI_N7YLaY)